sunzhaoyuan/RoseChat/README.md

     - [ ] EditProfile
     - [ ] Settings (All Pages)
 - [ ] Do and write down some research on how to send messages to other users in real time
-- [x] Learn how to use GitHub to do version control